Look Inside

 In Grade 7, students choose among the study of French, Mandarin or Spanish.

-The goals for the first year student are: to develop a broad basic vocabulary relating to life at home, at school and in the community; to explore the differences between American and French cultures in everyday interactions; to compare and contrast various aspects of basic French and English rules of grammar and forms of verbal expression; to become aware of and increasingly comfortable generating an authentic accent; and ultimately to develop real communicative competencies in the target language.
+The goals for the first year student are: to develop a broad basic vocabulary relating to life at home, at school and in the community; to explore the differences between American and Francophone cultures in everyday interactions; to compare and contrast various aspects of basic French and English rules of grammar and forms of verbal expression; to become aware of and increasingly comfortable generating an authentic accent; and ultimately to develop real communicative competencies in the target language.

 To further these goals, students engage in a wide range of activities and projects and interact with a broad variety of published and teacher generated materials, including videos, songs, games, realia, and art/writing projects.